Hudson-commercial/Beechwood-Office-Park/README.md

 ## About

-This is a professionally designed website for marketing the space available in Poughkeepsie, NY.
+This is a fully designed website for marketing the space available.
-.

 ## Tools